ejmr/LNVL/docs/Instructions.md

 1. `name`: The name of a scene as a string to use as the new current scene.
-The instruction looks for an `LNVL.Scene` object with this name in the global scope, i.e. inside of `_G`.
+The instruction looks for an `LNVL.Scene` object with this name in the script environment, i.e. inside of the `LNVL.ScriptEnvironment` table.
 That scene becomes the value of the global `LNVL.CurrentScene` variable.

 ### Show-Menu ###